 New ideas coming to me

 I don’t want to say that Miami Beach or even the beach is my muse.
 However, I came home full of ideas which made me feel good.
-Some of the ideas will show themselves on this blog and (hopefully!).
+Some of the ideas will show themselves on this blog and Medium (hopefully!).
 I also have some article pitches I need to formalize so I can start sending them out.

-This last trip also gave me the energy to start dabbling in and again.
+This last trip also gave me the energy to start dabbling in WordPress and Drupal again.
 The blog you are reading is heading back to self-hosted WordPress in the next few months.
 My professional home page is likely heading back to Drupal.

 Food and culture